but the lord was not in a fire

 The ability to erase ourselves does not ever diminish our lived lives.
 If anything, it adds value to it.
 If we were brought into an ephemeral, dying world without choice then temporary goodness is what we must do.
 The acceptance of this is integral to the act.

-During the first week of my freshman year at Yale, and precisely a day after I first settled in early in the dormitories at Vanderbilt Hall it happened (I was there early for the international student orientation; I came out of it with no friends that I still speak with until this day).
-I was lying on the Twin XL bed, feeling myself spilled out on it; getting used to an indentation and hum in the basement that would mark my next ten months on this campus.
+During the first week of my freshman year at Yale, and precisely a day after I first settled in early in the dormitories at Vanderbilt Hall it happened.
+(I was there early for the international student orientation––I came out of it with no friends that I still speak to this day.)
+I was lying on the Twin XL bed, feeling myself spilled out on it; getting used to the indentation and hum in the basement that would mark my next ten months on this campus.
 Then, I heard footsteps and a loud knocking on my door with a member of Yale Police stepping in and asking me if I was okay.
 She was very sure that I might have intended to kill myself that night.

 In around late 2019, I began thinking intensely about whether my coming to America had been my biggest mistake.
 On this space in the internet, for so many years, I’ve fawned and talked about how I lifted myself up–out of depression, out of fawning over the piano, out of revelations in school trips–and it had all led to my becoming.
 Now, I am more understanding; I do not bear knowledge of everything, but have given myself the counsel of empathy.
 It might be hard for you to believe, but talking to people is easy.
 It’s staying interested that’s the hard part.
 That I am fine with my voice filling rooms and memories, but that’s not enough.

 Like many others, I was disillusioned by the promise of a brighter education.
 What I received instead was the same type of homogeneity, manifested only in a slightly different sense.
 In seeing sameness and the good and the best I have also seen a range (not everything, but certainly enough) of the human act.
 I know fully we are all faking things.